Descent of Inanna into the Underworld: Nudity of Inanna and the dead

-A geography of the underworld
+Geography of the underworld

 Descent of Inanna into the Underworld offers a detailed account of the process of accessing the realm of the dead.
 In contrast, the Akkadian version of the myth provides a comprehensive description of this realm, which is referred to as "Irkalla", "the Great City", or "the Great Land."
 In accordance with the two works, one gains access to the realm of the dead, a domain of perpetual damnation, through the palace of Ganzer.
 This is achieved following a lengthy journey across an expansive steppe and numerous mountains via the "Path of No Return."

 The "Path of No Return", which draws upon a multitude of exorcism texts, may be perceived as being somewhat inappropriate.
 The concept of ghosts (or etemmu) as entities that traverse the boundary between the living and the dead suggests a form of free movement between these two realms.
 These beings, which may either torment the living or be questioned by them, are thought to possess the capacity for movement between the two states.
 Some clues in the myth of Descent of Ishtar into the Underworld—like Inanna's threat to "make the dead rise who will devour the living"—indicate that if ghosts return, it is not of their own volition and must be triggered by an external factor.
 Furthermore, the fact that "dust accumulates on the door and lock" indicates that the exit from the Underworld is rarely opened.

 Accordingly, the Underworld is furnished with a door and a lock.
 This is corroborated not only by the myth of Descent of Inanna into the Underworld but also by the accounts of Nergal and Ereshkigal, and to a lesser extent, Enlil and Ninlil.
 Beyond this portal, which Ishtar/Inanna or Nergal encounter, lie seven additional gates, leading to the core of the Underworld.
 Given the Underworld's reputation as a realm from which escape is challenging, these seven gates are occasionally conceptualized as being embedded within the walls encircling the Underworld.
 However, no textual evidence supports this hypothesis.
 In the narrative of Descent of Inanna into the Underworld, the directives the gatekeeper receives from his mistress Ereshkigal suggest that the seven gates are situated within the palace of Ganzer.

 Do not forget what I command you!

 Draw the bolt of the Seven Gates of the Underworld: